How to Make a Voting Plan for the 2024 Election

 Your vote is just as powerful as any billionaire’s vote.
 Especially in a time when there’s so much at stake, your vote doesn’t just work — it matters.

 But your vote only counts if you manage to vote!
-Once you’ve registered to vote, you need a voting plan because your plan will answer questions like “what will I need to vote”.
-Studies have shown that people who plan their voting day in advance are more likely to take action and cast their vote.
+Once you’ve registered to vote, you need a voting plan.
+Studies show people who plan their voting day in advance are more likely to take action and cast their vote.

 Here are the steps you need to take to make your vote plan.